Friday, May 18, 2012 Detailed Auto Topics

 Never stick a probe into the terminals of a light socket

 A probe should never be wedged or pushed into a connector.
 Doing so will spread the contacts and ruin the connector.
 Instead very gently touch the metal portion of the connector with the lead.
-The red lead is used for checking voltage and the black lead it touched to a metal part of the vehicle chassis or ground.
+The red lead is normally used for checking connections and the black lead is touched to a metal part of the vehicle chassis or ground.

-For example, in checking a light-socket for current flow, the meter is switched to volt.
-The black lead is touched to a ground and the red lead to the metal contact to be checked.
-When the circuit is turned on, the volt meter should register, indicating current flow.
+For example we switch the meter to the volt scale in checking a light-socket for current flow.
+We touch the black lead to a body ground and the red lead to the metal contact to be checked.
+When the circuit is turned on the volt meter should register, indicating current flow.

 What is back-probing a circuit